codsen/codsen/packages/json-sort-cli/readme.md

 **[⬆ &nbsp;back to top](#)**

-### Some behaviour peculiarities
+### Extra features

-If you pass a folder name, for example, `jsonsort templates/`, it will catch all JSON files in there.
-Sometimes, config files can be in JSON format but have a different extension, yet you want to sort them.
-For example, ESLint config can be in JSON but be [dot files](https://en.wikipedia.org/wiki/Dot-file) `.eslintrc`.
+If you pass a folder name, for example, `jsonsort templates`, it will catch all JSON files in folder `templates`.
+Sometimes, config [dot files](https://en.wikipedia.org/wiki/Dot-file) can be in JSON format, for example, `.eslintrc` or `.bithoundrc`.
+When such files are encountered, CLI app will first attempt to JSON-parse them, and, if successful, will sort them.
+If parsing fails, they'll be listed among failed files.

-If you want to sort JSON files that don't have `.json` extensions, you'll need to target each file separately.
-For example, you should query: `jsonsort .eslintrc` as opposed to lazy glob `jsonsort *`.
+If a file is a broken JSON file with errors in the markup, it won't cause an error on the whole pipeline - other, healthy files from the batch will still be sorted OK.
+A broken file will be listed among failed files.

 **[⬆ &nbsp;back to top](#)**